EDMdesigner/EDMdesigner-API-Doc/README.md

 Type: POST

 We will upload the images as the following.
-There will be a "userId" field in the query of the request, it will contain the id of the user (who wants to upload the image).
+There will be "userId", "hash" and "time" fields in the query of the request:
+  - The "userId" will contain the id of the user (who wants to upload the image).
+  - The "hash" will be a string we use for authenticat ourself.
+We concatenate your magic world with a timestamp and create an md5 hash from it.
+With this hash you can ensure that the request came from us.
+  - The "time" will be the timestamp we used for creating the hash

 The image will be uplaoded as a file (the field name will be "file") and there will be another field "userId", it will contain the same data as the query field "userId".
 There is a third field, called "originalFileName" which contains the name of the original file before the user started to upload it.
+Please note that if you use php on your server side then checking the content-tpye of the uploaded image with the $_Files["file"]["type"] is not possible (it will be Application/octet-stream) but if you use our hash to authenticate us, then you do not have to worry about the uploaded file.
+We will make sure that it will be what it has to be.

 The response to our post request should be an image object.
 The object should have the following properties:
   * url {String} /REQUIRED/ The url where the newly uploaded image can be found.